bitagoras/xtype/README.md

 **Explanation:**

-This meta feature tags an element as deleted, wthen the value is set to true.
-This is usefull for big files when an element in the middle should be deleted without rewriting the whole file.
+This meta feature tags an element as deleted, when the value is set to true.
+This is useful for big files when an element in the middle should be deleted without rewriting the whole file.
 Small elements can be deleted by overwriting them with spaces.
 For larger elements a metainfo like this can be added, followed by an ```x``` array that covers the element until the end.
 By this a very large element can be deleted by writing only a few bytes at the beginning.
-Next time the entire file is rebuilt, the unused space can be discarded.
+The next time the entire file is rebuilt, the unused space can be discarded.
 This feature also can be used to reserve some space for e.g. a table of content that will be included later.

 **Example:**

-In the following example an element with 10000 bytes is taged as deleted.
-The included metainfo and the ```x``` array type definition are together 15 bytes long.
+In the following example an element with 10000 bytes is tagged as deleted.
+The included metainfo and the ```x``` array type definition together are 15 bytes long.
 The remaining bytes of the 10000 bytes are covered by the 9985 long ```x``` array.
 So, only 15 bytes had to be written to remove the element, instead of writing 10000 spaces or rebuilding the whole file.

 ```
 [<] (7) [d] [e] [l] [e] [t] [e] [d]